hashicorp/terraform-provider-kubernetes/website/docs/d/persistent_volume_claim.html.markdown

 #### Attributes

 * `access_modes` - A set of the desired access modes the volume should have.
 For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/persistent-volumes#access-modes-1)
-* `resources` - A list of the minimum resources the volume should have.
-For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/persistent-volumes#resources)
+* `selector` - Claims can specify a label selector to further filter the set of volumes.
+For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/persistent-volumes#selector)
 * `volume_name` - The binding reference to the PersistentVolume backing this claim.
 * `storage_class_name` - Name of the storage class requested by the claim.